AFRICAN COMMUNITY FUND

 - The Chair may appoint external experts who are not Members of the Fund to serve on the Executive Committee.

-- Members of the Executive Committee shall serve at the pleasure of the Chair, subject to removal by the Chair or by the affirmative vote of two-thirds (2/3) of Class A Members for cause.
+- Members of the Executive Committee shall serve at the pleasure of the Chair, subject to removal by the Chair or by the affirmative vote of two-thirds (2/3) of Governance Members for cause.

 14.2.
 Functions: The Executive Committee is responsible for the strategic supervision and management of the Fund, including: